orian34/travelogues/_posts/2022-10-17-littlemonkey.md

 "What troubles you so?" asked Little Monkey.

 "My home is being invaded by distractions, I can't have a moment of peace and quiet.
-Others are a source of problems, I got wounded because of it.
+Others are a source of problems, I got wounded because of those.
 This will slow me down on all the preparations before winter, I wish no one would bother me!" said Bear.

 Little Monkey thought for a moment, then answered: "Could you not ask to help for it?"